Last time on YYiaH…

 “Since we’re both the same age, we are both going to the same school“.
 You really don’t know how schools work, do you Yuna?

-While it’s touching that Togo met a sociable girl that doesn’t really care about her disability and that helped her break out of her shell, I just like to imagine Togo struggling to say something while Yuna keeps monologuing.
+While it’s touching that Togo met a social girl that doesn’t really care about her disability and that helped her break out of her shell, I just like to imagine Togo struggling to say something while Yuna keeps monologuing.

 The transformation is… how do I put this lightly?
 It starts with sounds of camera shots mixed with gunshots with the view centered on Togo’s butt and then it goes to some light bondage to explain her armor growing all over her body, with special emphasis on her boobs.